joyent/conch-api/docs/modules/Conch::Plugin::JsonValidator.md

 # DESCRIPTION

-Conch::Plugin::JsonValidator provides an optional manner to validate input and output from a Mojo controller against a JSON Schema.
+Conch::Plugin::JsonValidator provides a mechanism to validate request and response payloads from an API endpoint against a JSON Schema.

-The `validate_request` helper uses the provided schema definition to validate **JUST** the incoming JSON request payload.
-Headers and query parameters **ARE NOT** validated.
-If the data fails validation, a 400 status is returned to user with an error payload containing the validation errors.

-# SCHEMAS

-`validate_request` validates data against the `json-schema/request.yaml` file.

 # HELPERS

 ## validate\_request

-Given a json schema name validate the provided input against it, and prepare a HTTP 400 response if validation failed; returns validated input on success.
+Given the name of a json schema in the request namespace, validate the provided payload against it (defaulting to the request's json payload).

+On success, returns the validated payload data; on failure, an HTTP 400 response is prepared, using the RequestValidationError json response schema.

 ## get\_request\_validator

-Returns a [JSON::Validator](https://metacpan.org/pod/JSON::Validator) object suitable for validating an endpoint input.
+Returns a [JSON::Validator](https://metacpan.org/pod/JSON::Validator) object suitable for validating an endpoint's request payload.

 ## get\_response\_validator

-Returns a [JSON::Validator](https://metacpan.org/pod/JSON::Validator) object suitable for validating an endpoint response.
+Returns a [JSON::Validator](https://metacpan.org/pod/JSON::Validator) object suitable for validating an endpoint's json response payload.

 # LICENSING